forcepusher/forcepusher/README.md

 gemma-4-26b-a4b@q6_k (for 16GB GPU to run partially on CPU, cheapest starter option)

 Models less than 26B are completely useless, don't hold your hopes high.
-Mixture Of Experts (A4B, A3B) are useless too if you're running them partially on CPU while using at least Q6_K.
+Mixture Of Experts (A4B, A3B) are useless too unless you're running them partially on CPU while using at least Q6_K.

 ---